 You don’t have to get everything right in order to succeed—what’s more important is that when things go wrong, you’re able to pick yourself up, learn from what happened, and keep going.

 A Launch Is Only as Good as Its Prep

 Before anyone launches a rocket, they need to run simulations, research and calculations.
-Likewise, you need to establish that the market is big enough, the demand is there and the solution is viable.
+So, likewise, it would be best to establish that the market is big enough, the demand is there, and the solution is viable.

 Your market insights and technical solution is the base upon which you build the product.
-It’s the essential groundwork that will help you work out what will add the most value to users at the least cost to you.
+The essential groundwork will help you work out what will add the most value to users at the least cost to you.
 And this will clue you in on what features to prioritise in the first iteration.

 The Importance of Mission Control

-Of course, you can’t build a rocket without expert rocket scientists either, and finding the right technical team to support you is going to be one of the most important parts of your startup journey.
-Part of that is finding a team with the specialist skills and expertise your product requires.
+Of course, you can’t build a rocket without expert rocket scientists either, and finding the right technical team to support you is going to be one of the most critical parts of your startup journey.
+Of course, part of that is finding a team with the specialist skills and expertise your product requires.
 But the right technologists can do a lot more than just develop your app.

 An experienced technical team is like your mission control.
-They’ll help you with the calculations and preparation to make sure the launch goes to plan — and if anything does go wrong, they’ll remain calm and devise the right solutions to get things back on track.
+It’ll help you with the calculations and preparation to make sure the launch goes to plan—and if anything does go wrong, they’ll remain calm and devise the right solutions to get things back on track.

-About the author: James began his career as a software engineer – and quite a successful one – working for Barclays, KPMG, and on various projects for McLaren, Aviva, and the Metropolitan police.
-Four years ago he co-founded Thought&Function where he brings commercial and product expertise together – along with an understanding of the startup process – to give startup founders the start they need: advising on strategy, handling marketing and sales, all while still dabbling in the build process.
+About the author: James Zhao began his career as a software engineer—quite a successful one too—working for Barclays, KPMG, and various projects at McLaren, Aviva and the Metropolitan Police.
+Four years ago, he co-founded Thought&Function, where he brings commercial and product expertise together—along with an understanding of the start-up process—to give start-up founders the start they need: advising on strategy, handling marketing and sales, all while still dabbling in the build process.